milllslm/SoftPrincAssignment5/README.md

 2. ask-classmates: users should be able to submit a question via a message formatted "ask-classmates <topic> <args>".

 3. answer-question: users can respond to the most recent question they have been texted by texting "answer <the-answer>".

+4. ***for demo only*** check-timeouts: manually trigger the system to check if any of the questions in the :questions map have reached their time limit and trigger the appropriate response.

 ### Structural and Data Type Considerations
 Given the above codeflow we need to make some decisions about how we will represent various components as to be the most efficient, reusable, and extensible.